1dv525/syllabus/exercise/exercises.md

 Exercises are not mandantory and will not be corrected by the corse management.
 However, you will have a better chance of doing the examination assignments in the course if you first do the exercises.
 We higly recommend you to complete as many exercises as possible.

 ## Vagrant
 We recommend using vagrant as an development environment for the exercises in the course.
-You can (read more about virutualization here)[//coursepress.lnu.se/kurs/introduction-to-web-programming/resources/virtualization/].
+You can [read more about virutualization here](//coursepress.lnu.se/kurs/introduction-to-web-programming/resources/virtualization/).

 If you want to use Vagrant follow the instructions in this document